Materials-Consortia/OPTIMADE/optimade.md

 * Description: The three lattice vectors in Cartesian coordinates, in angstrom
 * Requirements/convention:
-  * This property is required, except when `dimension_types` is equal to `[0, 0, 0]` (in this case it is optional).
+  * This property is REQUIRED, except when `dimension_types` is equal to `[0, 0, 0]` (in this case it is OPTIONAL).
-  * It MUST be a list of three vectors *a*, *b* and *c*, where each of the vectors is defined by a list of vector's coordinates along x, y and z Cartesian coordinates.
+  * It MUST be a list of three vectors *a*, *b* and *c*, where each of the vectors MUST BE a list of vector's coordinates along the x, y and z Cartesian coordinates.
 (Therefore, the first index runs over the three lattice vectors and the second index runs over the x, y, z Cartesian coordinates.)
-  * For databases that do not define an absolute Cartesian system (but e.g. define only the length and angles between vectors), by convention the first lattice vector should be set along `x` and the second on the `xy` plane.
+  * For databases that do not define an absolute Cartesian system (but e.g. define only the length and angles between vectors), the first lattice vector SHOULD be set along `x` and the second on the `xy` plane.
   * This property MUST be an array of dimensions 3 times 3 regardless of the elements of `dimension\_types`.
 The vectors SHOULD by convention be chosen so the determinant of the `lattice\_vectors` matrix is different from zero.
 The vectors in the non-periodic directions have no significance beyond fulfilling these requirements.
 * Examples: